Meritorious Service Medal (South Africa): Description

-The ribbon is 32 millimetres wide, with a 5 millimetres wide dark blue band, a 6½ millimetres wide crimson band and a 2½ millimetres wide white band, repeated in reverse order and separated by a 4 millimetres wide dark blue band.
+The ribbon is 32 millimetres wide, with a 5 millimetre wide dark blue band, a 6½ millimetre wide crimson band and a 2½ millimetre wide white band, repeated in reverse order and separated by a 4 millimetre wide dark blue band.

 Discontinuation

 The Meritorious Service Medal (South Africa) was awarded to only 46 individuals.
 Award of the medal was discontinued in 1940.